jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 Initially, this section wasn't part of the tutorial.
 However, I'd like to share how CLoudGuard workload protection responds to attacks like code injection when Function Self-Protection (FSP) is turned on.
 So I added this.

 In a scenario where you expose Lambda function via HTTP endpoints provided by API Gateway, your serverless application can be vulnerable to numerous code injection attacks.
 If you've turned on Function Self-Protection (FSP) on CloudGuard for that particular Lambda function, your application can be secured and protected by CloudGuard workload protection.
+FSP is run everytime the function is invoked.
 CloudGuard will block code injection attacks when the application is at runtime.

 In below example, I've simulated a simple code injection attack using curl.
 And you can see that the attack wasn't successful when  Function Self Protection (Or Function Runtime Protection) is enabled on the function.
 (Internal Server Error)